LoS-Light/Restaurants/README.md

 4. Launch Mysql Server

-Launch your mysql server, and edit environment config files in folder "env".
+Launch your mysql server, and edit environment config files in folder "env".<br />
-There are two config files in it, ".env.development.local" and ".env.production.local".
+There are two config files in it, ".env.development.local" and ".env.production.local".<br />
 Change the "DB_MYSQL_USERNAME" and "DB_MYSQL_PASSWORD" to match your mysql server connection settings.

 <br />